ADLCero/CEE_609_project/Figures_and_figure_code/0_README.txt

 Figures_and_figure_code.md
 = Github document; should be the file viewed when the user wants to see the generated figures

-data
+final_figures
-= folder where the figure files are saved
+= folder where the final figure files are saved

+Figures_and_figure_code_files
+= folder automatically created by R to save the embedded images; IGNORE THIS FOLDER.